sandipsubba/ActiveDirectoryLabProject/README.md

 The next step was installing AD DS.
 This step installs the core software files for the server to be promoted to a Domain Controller.
 - <b>Active Directory Domain Services:</b> This service establishes a centralized infrastructure for user authentication, network resource management, and secure domain access.
 - <b>Group Policy Management:</b> This enables centralized management of configurations, allowing administrators to push security baselines, software updates, and restrictions to domain-joined assets.
-- <b>Remote Server Administration Tools (RSAT):</b> Installs the suite of local GUI and powershell tools that allow the IT Administrator to manage server roles and services remotely.
+- <b>Remote Server Administration Tools (RSAT):</b> Installs the suite of local GUI and PowerShell tools that allows the IT Administrator to manage server roles and services remotely.

 The last step was to promote the server to a Domain Controller by selecting "Add a new forest" and naming the root domain mydomain.org.